Azure/azure-sdk-for-node/README.md

 ## Notification Hubs

-Notification hubs allow you to send notifications to WNS and APNS receivers.
+Notification hubs allow you to send notifications to WNS, APNS, and GCM receivers.

 To create a notification hub, use the method **createNotificationHub**.